Anyolite/anyolite/README.md

 * Currently it is only possible to run a single actual Ruby script file
 * UTF-8 function and variable names defined in Crystal can lead to crashes in Ruby
-* UTF-8 in general fails test for some reason
+* UTF-8 in general might not work properly (this is no problem in mruby)
 * Bytecode compilation functions are not available yet (and might never be)
-* Some utility functions from mruby are not available in MRI
+* Some utility functions from mruby are not available
 * Gems need to be installed manually after installing Ruby
 * For now, only gcc is supported as compiler